-During the course of the conversation about Baptism, we shall require some details from you to enter into the church's formal Register of Baptisms within the parish, and onto a Baptismal Certificate.
+During the course of the conversation about Baptism, we shall require some details from you to enter into the church's formal Register of Baptisms within the parish, and onto a Baptismal Certificate (for which there is set a modest Statutory Fee).
 These details can be entered onto a short Application for Baptism, but please do make contact first with one of our priests, who will talk to you about the service and the new Way of life that Christian Baptism entails.

 Please note that Baptisms at St. Peter's normally take place within the celebration of the Eucharist on Sunday, which is at the heart of our life as Christians.

 For further information about baptism within the Church of England, please visit the Church of England Baptism website.